nicoespeon/gitgraph.js/packages/gitgraph-core/README.md

 });
 ```

-2. in `packages/gitgraph-core/src/branches-paths.ts`, change the branch path from a curve line to a straight line.
+2. in `packages/gitgraph-core/src/branches-paths.ts`, change the branch path from a curved line to a straight line.

 3. in `packages/gitgraph-core/src/gitgraph.ts`, add all branch names of the current hash to the branches array.